MatthewKazan/3D-lidar-slam/README.md

 Loop closures are detected using the cosine simularity of the descriptors for each keyframes.
 The descriptors can be constructed using the scan context descriptor function, or a descriptor constructed by an [NDT-Transformer model](https://arxiv.org/pdf/2103.12292).

-Currently the only way to update the descriptor function is to modify the state singleton in [state.py](src/slam/scripts/state.py) to use the new descriptor function.
-Future work will include a config file and/or ros2 service to update the descriptor function at runtime.

 The trained model used for NDT can be found [here](https://drive.google.com/file/d/1rJcswZsH05RZP3rMzfjWiwXXswikJgQd/view?usp=sharing)